FritzTheCat9/YoutubeLinks/README.md

 # YoutubeLinks

 I achieved 8th place in the "100 Commits" competition organized by DevMentors.
-Over 100 days, I developed the " YoutubeLinks" application, which allows users to create playlists from YouTube links and download those playlists as MP3 and MP4 files.
+Over 100 days, I developed the "YoutubeLinks" application, which allows users to create playlists from YouTube links and download those playlists as MP3 and MP4 files.

 Downloading playlists as MP3 and MP4 files, tested successfully on over 3000 links.